MBrancoLab/Cheng_2023_vitC/README.md

 *H3K9me2 ChIP-seq*

-Data from Ebata et al (PMID: 28706564) were processed in Seqmonk to extract raw read counts from full-length (>5kb) young L1s, as well as random 5kb-long regions.
-The associated script normalises the data as described in Ebata et al. and generates boxplots.
+Data from Ebata et al (PMID: 28706564) were processed in Seqmonk to extract read counts (RPM) from full-length (>5kb) young L1s, as well 5kb-long regions downstream of the same elements.
+The associated script calculates the enrichment ratio between L1 and downstream regions and produces a boxplot.

 *KDM4 ChIP-seq*